j-miet/screenerfetch/README.md

 ### Example: small_cap1

 Screenerfetch comes with a workbook called ``test``.
 This uses the ``small_cap1`` type and some excel data included.
-As name suggests, its symbols consist (mostly) of small cap stocks.
+As name suggests, its symbols consist of small cap stocks.
 To access custom commands, type ``custom``.

 ![](docs/images/customize/custom_ui.png)

-This workbook type uses a second worksheet in excel workbooks where you can add data rows, notes and images (which must be located in 'small_cap1/images' folder).
+This workbook type uses a second worksheet in excel workbooks where you can add data rows, notes and images (which must be located in ``small_cap1/images`` folder).

 Notably, it has built-in data plotting commands which can accessed with ``plot``.

 ![](docs/images/customize/custom_plot.png)

 5 different commands can be accessed, each displaying a data plot.
-Using ``avg daily`` displays average daily candles of each day on top graph, and total symbol count of each day as a line graph on bottom
+Using ``avg daily`` displays average daily candles of each day on top graph, and total symbol count of each day as a line graph on bottom,

 ![](docs/images/customize/custom_plot_avgdaily.png)
-s

 and ``daily cs`` displays saved candlestick data for given date:

 ![](docs/images/customize/custom_plot_dailycsinput.png)

-opens the following figure.
+Inserting a date value opens a figure:

 ![](docs/images/customize/custom_plot_dailycs.png)